Phuket Travel Guide

 11. Go snorkeling

 Phuket has over 30 beaches, and all of them are pretty incredible.
 While not all of them are great for snorkeling, some of the best are Laem Singh Beach, Ao Sane, Ya Nui, and Surin.
 You might want to bring your own gear, as renting it all the time can get a bit pricy.
 It is possible to buy some cheap gear in Phuket too.
-Snorkel rental is generally around 200 THB for a mask, snorkel, and fins.
-Alternately, you can do a snorkeling day trip, which generally costs around 2,500 THB and includes pickup at your hotel, gear, and food while you’re out on the boat.
+You can rent a mask, snorkel, and fins from a local shop.
+Alternatively, you can do a snorkeling day trip, which generally includes pickup at your hotel, gear, and food while you’re out on the boat.

 12. Visit the Soi Dog Foundation